databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_fromcontent(raster_bin, driver, <size_in_MB>)

-    Returns a tile from tile data.
+    Returns a tile from raster data.

-    :param raster_bin: A column containing the tile data.
+    :param raster_bin: A column containing the raster data.
     :type raster_bin: Column (BinaryType)
-    :param driver: GDAL driver to use to open the tile.
+    :param driver: GDAL driver to use to open the raster.
     :type driver: Column(StringType)
-    :param size_in_MB: Optional parameter to specify the size of the tile tile in MB.
+    :param size_in_MB: Optional parameter to specify the size of the raster tile in MB.
 Default is not to split the input.
     :type size_in_MB: Column (IntegerType)
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
-    - The input tile must be a byte array in a BinaryType column.
+    - The input raster must be a byte array in a BinaryType column.
-    - The driver required to read the tile must be one supplied with GDAL.
+    - The driver required to read the raster must be one supplied with GDAL.
-    - If the size_in_MB parameter is specified, the tile will be split into tiles of the specified size.
+    - If the size_in_MB parameter is specified, the raster will be split into tiles of the specified size.
-    - If the size_in_MB parameter is not specified or if the size_in_Mb < 0, the tile will only be split if it exceeds Integer.MAX_VALUE.
+    - If the size_in_MB parameter is not specified or if the size_in_Mb < 0, the raster will only be split if it exceeds Integer.MAX_VALUE.
 The split will be at a threshold of 64MB in this case.

 ..